 Biological, transfer, and evangelism growth are all excellent characteristics for any church to have.
 Biological church growth results from raising and retaining the children of members within the church.
 Biological growth is "the exponential growth of biological organisms."
-In terms of the church, this kind of growth rarely happens except in close-knit communities where the church is the source of social activity, community, and entertainment, as well as being the religious focal point in an area or town.
+In terms of the church, this kind of growth rarely happens except in close-knit communities where the church is the source of social activity, community, and entertainment, as well as the religious focal point in an area or town.
 Strangely, in recent times, this activity has declined rapidly with the fall in the mainline congregations.
 The Baptists, Mennonites, and Pentecostals, who all seem to work hard at developing close-knit family groups, seem to have done better than other mainline churches like the Anglicans, United, or Roman Catholic Churches.
 The key is developing and keeping their young people in the life of the church.✞

 Biological church growth depends on people who go to church because they always have, just like their parents and grandparents!
-A. W. Tozer (1897-1963), the American Christian pastor, emphasized the parallel truth that the organization is not always enough to produce biological growth.
+A. W. Tozer (1897-1963), the American Christian pastor, emphasized the parallel truth that organization is not always enough to produce biological growth.
 He wrote, "One hundred religious persons knit into a unity by careful organization do not constitute a church any more than eleven dead men make a soccer team.
 The first requisite is life, always."
-An essential part of developing youth ministry seems to be to encourage teenagers and children to accept Christ and then to share the faith, values, and Christian life of their parent's faith.✞
+An essential part of developing youth ministry seems to encourage teenagers and children to accept Christ and then share the faith, values, and Christian life of their parent's faith.✞

 Most young adults in churches today tend to reject the concept of biological growth because they wouldn't want to go to their parent's church any more than their parents would like to go to their after-school club.
 In certain circumstances, some "biological growth" churches grow even though they do nothing.
 For example, when people follow a charismatic leader or preacher from one congregation to another.
 The local people involved can be perplexed, and the institution too!✞